smartface/sf-plugin-instabug/README.md

 #### Prompt Options

-When the user Invokes the SDK with any of the previously discussed gestures, the prompt options popup appears.
+When the user invokes the SDK with any of the previously discussed gestures, the prompt options popup appears.
 By default, it shows all the enabled features.
 You have control on which options are allowed and which are not by disabling and enabling any of the features.
 Each one can be enabled or disabled separately.

 ```javascript
 InstaBug.setPromptOptionsEnabled(true,true,true);